The Asia-Pacific Polymers for Textile Industry Market is expected to grow at a high CAGR during the forecasting period (2022-2029).

 The polyester fabric can also be mixed with other fabrics to make a strong and durable fabric or to achieve any other motive

-China polymers for textile industry market was valued USD XX million in 2019 and is expected to reach USD XX million by 2027 with a CAGR of XX% during the forecast period 2020 to 2027.
+China polymers for the textile industry market was valued at USD XX million in 2019 and is expected to reach USD XX million by 2027 with a CAGR of XX% during the forecast period 2020 to 2027.

-China is the largest producer as well as consumer of the textile polymers in the world in 2019 and is expected to dominate the market during the forecast period.
+China is the largest producer as well as consumer of textile polymers in the world in 2019 and is expected to dominate the market during the forecast period.

 In August 2020, approximately 3.24 billion meters of clothing fabric were produced in China.
 Monthly textile production volume was consistently above

 three billion meters throughout 2019 and the first half of 2020.

 China’s recent growth momentum is tightly linked to massive local engagement of the international clothing industry.
 Due to comparably low labor costs,

 reduced commercial barriers and better information flow, China still presents one of the most attractive destinations for clothing manufacturing.

 In 2015, approximately 31 billion units of apparel had been produced in China.
 According to Euromonitor, the estimated apparel sales increased by 3.5 percent in 2019